GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

   -var bootstrap_user=$(gcloud config list --format 'value(core.account)')
 ```

 Once the initial `apply` completes successfully, configure a remote backend using the new GCS bucket, and impersonation on the automation service account for this stage.
-To do this, you can use the generated `providers.tf` file if you have configured output files as described above, or extract its contents from Terraform's output, then migrate state with `terraform init`:
+To do this you can use the generated `providers.tf` file if you have configured output files as described above, or extract its contents from Terraform's output, then migrate state with `terraform init`:

 ```bash
 # if using output files via the outputs_location and set to `../../config`